Echinocardium cordatum: Description

+Taxonomy

+The species was first described as Echinus cordatum in 1777 by Thomas Pennant.
+It has subsequently been synonymised with Echinocardium sebae Gray, 1825, Spatangus arcuarius Lamarck, 1816, Echinocardium australe Gray, 1851, Echinocardium stimpsonii A. Agassiz, 1864, Echinocardium zealandicum Gray, 1851, Amphidetus novaezelandiae Perrier, 1869, and Amphidetus kurtzii Girard, 1852.

 Distribution

 The sea potato has a discontinuous cosmopolitan distribution.
 It is reported from temperate seas in the north Atlantic Ocean, the west Pacific Ocean, around Australia, New Zealand, South Africa and the Gulf of California at depths of down to 230 metres.
 A 2016 study revealed that it was a complex of at least 5 species, with three in Europe, one in Australia and one in the NW Pacific.
 It is very common round the coasts of the British Isles in the neritic zone.

 Biology

 The sea potato buries itself in sand to a depth of ten to fifteen centimetres.
-It occurs in sediments with a wide range of grain sizes but prefers sediments with a size of 200 to 300 µm and a low mud content.
+It occurs in sediments with a wide range of grain sizes but prefers sediments with a size of 200 to 300 μm and a low mud content.
 It makes a respiratory channel leading to the surface and two sanitary channels behind itself, all lined by a mucus secretion.
 The location of burrows can be recognised by a conical depression on the surface in which detritus collects.
 This organic debris is used by the buried animal as food and is passed down by means of the long tube feet found in the front of the ambulacrum.

-The sexes are separate in the sea potato and the males and females both liberate gametes into the water table in the spring.
+Like most other urchins, male and female sea potatoes reproduce via broadcast spawning, meaning that they release gametes directly into the water column, where fertilization occurs.
 The echinoplutei larvae that develop after fertilisation have four pairs of arms and are laterally flattened.
 In late stage larvae, tube feet may be seen developing round the skeleton.
 The larvae are pelagic and form part of the zooplankton.
 Metamorphosis takes place about 39 days after fertilisation with the larvae settling out and burrowing into the substrate.
 The lifespan of the sea potato is thought to be ten or more years.